argosopentech/WolfEdit/README.md

 # WolfEdit (work in progress)

-A text editor for coding based on the Qt C++ framework
+WolfEdit is a free and open source text editor built on the Qt C++ framework.
+WolfEdit is designed to be used by programmers and people that frequently edit text files.
+WolfEdit is focused on simplicity and performance so that programmers can customize their editor by modifying the source directly and have a snappy user experience.

 ## Dependencies
 ### Qt